 Autograph's senior curator Renée Mussai speaks with the artist

-The ten artists’ work have been brought together for the first time in a new group exhibition at Autograph’s gallery in Hackney, open between 23 September 2021 - 12 February 2022 and curated by Renée Mussai, Mark Sealy and Bindi Vora, is now on tour to Impressions Gallery in Bradford where you can catch it from 12 April - 9 July 2022.
+The ten artists’ work was brought together for the first time in a group exhibition at Autograph’s gallery in Hackney, which was on display 23 September 2021 - 12 February 2022.
+The exhibition, which is curated by Renée Mussai, Mark Sealy and Bindi Vora, is now on tour to Impressions Gallery in Bradford where you can catch it from 12 April - 9 July 2022.

 We worked with local design studio Fraser Muggeridge to publish a new anthology of the project, featuring all ten artist commissions and twenty-two texts.
 Available from Autograph's gallery and our online shop.Shop